Cross-validation for change-point regression: pitfalls and solutions: New cross-validation criteria

 Next, we have to assume that the costs of over-fitting are at least of order $\overline{\sigma}^2 \log\log\overline{\lambda}$; see the discussion after Assumption~\ref{assumption:cpNumberMultivariate}.
-One can show that this is satisfied by optimal partitioning; see for instance Lemma~\ref{lemma:overestimation} in the supplementary material which relies on \citet[Theorem~2]{zou2020consistent}. \begin{Assumption}[Over-fitting] For all $\epsilon>0$,
+One can show that this is satisfied by least squares estimation; see for instance Lemma~\ref{lemma:overestimation} in the supplementary material which relies on \citet[Theorem~2]{zou2020consistent}. \begin{Assumption}[Over-fitting] For all $M>0$,

 and as above but with all instances of $O$ replaced by $E$. \end{Assumption}

 Finally, we assume that all change-points are sufficiently large; see also the discussion following Theorem~\ref{thm:consistency}. \begin{Assumption}[Minimum Signal] The minimum jump size $\Delta_{(1)}$ satisfies